Ianmello10/NodeCli/README.md

 ![image](cli.png)

-Command line tool to view Btc and Eth price simply and quickly.
+Command line tool to view Btc and Eth price simply and quickly, This application uses the coingecko API .

 ### Requirements